 There was nice and crunchy tempura also available, kimchi, gyoza, saba mackerel (yum!), fried rice and some strange meaty sticks that you could warm up in broth.
 I had no idea what these were and didn’t even ask.
 Didn’t look so appetizing.
 They have different sauces that you can pour on your sides depending on your taste (eg. spicy or mild).

 As you might’ve guessed, you can drink as much Oishi tea here as you want.
 Some of the tea flavours are quite sweet though and I added water to mine.
 And how about unlimited scoops of ice-cream.
 Yey for that!
 Flavours such as chocolate and green tea were yummy but if you now want lighten up, you could also choose sorbet or just eat fruits for dessert.
 Coming from Finland, the land of coffee drinkers, I was only missing a good mocca after the meal.

-if you are in the Siam area (or Siam Center), in Bangkok (sushi cravings in your head), Shabushi by Oishi is not a bad choice.
+If you are in the Siam area (or Siam Center Mall), in Bangkok (sushi cravings in your head), Shabushi by Oishi is not a bad choice.
 For the price, 419 baht (11 euros or 13 USD), I think it’s quite a good deal.
 You can stay only for 90 minutes but for me, that’s not a deal breaker.
 There is no alcohol on sale, by the way.
 Might be useful information for someone.
 I think I stayed for only about 30 minutes.
 I was by myself though, so mainly taking pics and updating my Instagram profile, hehe.

 Don’t forget your bag underneath the table like I did.
 I kind of knew it might happen because it was quite cramped and you can’t see your bags if you hang it in the hook.
 Luckily, this time, there was nothing valuable to be lost.